-We report a close replication and extension of McCullough et al. (1997) with two main goals.
+We report a close replication and extension Registered Report of McCullough et al. (1997) with two main goals.
 Our first goal was to conduct an independent close replication of the associations among empathy, perceived apology, forgiving, and various behavioral motivations.
 Our second goal was to extend the target article’s design to examine causality by manipulating empathy attributions and incorporating avoidance motivation and revenge motivation measures from a related follow-up study by McCullough et al. (1998) (Study 1).
 Together, we aimed for a broader, causal, more extensive view on the associations and impact of empathy.

 We begin by introducing the literature on forgiveness and the chosen article for replication.
 We discuss our motivation for the current replication study, the hypotheses, and study design, with our adjustments and added extensions.